 This method helps you add a translation only to a specific theme.
+This change will require a minor Magento theme development.
 All changes are stored in the CSV file with the following path:

 For example, for the “modern” theme in the default package and for the English (US) locale we have the following path:

 Note that some strings can be translated many times in different modules, so it is better to translate the Add to Cart button using the Module_Name::string (the same syntax as described for the Inline Translation method).